Are Dave Ramsey’s percentages right for your budget? Find out the good, the bad, and the ugly!

 All this info is assuming you want to have a great working household budget, and I hope you do.
 Without nailing this essential step, you won’t be able to work toward your big financial goals.

 Everything with your finances falls back to this building block, and without it, your finances will crumble.
 So grab a budget worksheet, learn the recommended household budget percentages and start taking your first step toward financial freedom!

 If you want more hands-on help in how to use these budget percentage recommendations within a budget then check out Dave Ramsey’s How to Budget for Financial Peace Guide.

 Why should I listen to Dave Ramsey recommended percentages?

 I mentioned that Dave Ramsey is the money guru, but what makes him great for budgeting beginners?
 He tells it to you straight.
 No BS, no sugar coating it.
 His podcast, The Dave Ramsey Show, has more than 14 million listeners each week on over 600 stations!
 He’s been doing it for 25+ years, so it’s obvious that he has a passion for this work.

-His signature course, Financial Peace University, has had more than 5 million students all across America, and it’s growing every day!
+His signature course, Financial Peace University, has had more than 5 million students all across America, all working his Baby Steps program, and it’s growing every day!
 Not too shabby, huh!